-The winner of the "Bark for Your Park" contest will win $100,000 to build a PetSafe dog park and four other cities will also receive a $25,000 prize.
-Finalist cities will be selected based on availability of land, civic leader support, and number of votes.
+The winner of the "Bark for Your Park" contest will win $100,000 to build a PetSafe dog park and four other communities will also receive a $25,000 prize.
+Finalist communities will be selected based on availability of land, civic leader support, and number of votes.

 Anyone can visit the contest page at www.petsafe.net to nominate your city, share land availability, show civic leader support, vote, and/or update PetSafe about your town's progress.
 You may also vote for your favorite city on PetSafe's Facebook page.

 Each community participating in Bark for Your Park wants to give its dogs a wide open space to run, explore and play.
 From building your team, finding a home for your park, gaining civic leaders’ support and encouraging community members to vote twice every day, the contest takes a lot of organization and enthusiasm.

 We want each community to have the tools and ideas necessary to help win a dog park.
 Over the past two years of sponsoring the contest, we’ve seen our finalists generate more new and creative ways to spread the word and encourage friends, family and neighbors to bark for their parks!
 Communities should borrow as many of these tips as possible to help them become a 2015 finalist.

 In 2011, Huntington won the first Bark for Your Park contest and Texarkana followed in their footsteps in 2012.
 The leaders of each community have shared their most successful ideas with us.

 Tell everyone about the contest - friends, family, co-workers and neighbors as well as the civic groups, clubs, schools and religious institutions you may belong to.
 Use word-of-mouth, phone calls and e-mail.
 Ask them to visit the Bark for Your Park contestpage or PetSafe’s Facebook page to post their support.